ai/size-limit/README.md

    `preset-small-lib`).
 CLI tool finds plugins in `package.json` and load the config.
 2. If you use `webpack` plugin, Size Limit bundles JS files into the single file.
 It is important to track dependencies and webpack polyfills.
    It is also useful for small libraries with many small files and without bundler.
-3. With `webpack` plugin Size Limit creates an empty webpack project.
-   Then it adds your library and looks for the bundle size difference.
+3. `webpack` plugin creates an empty webpack project, adds your library and looks for the bundle size difference.
-4. If you use `time` plugin, compare current machine performance with low-priced Android devices to calculate CPU throttling rate.
+4. `time` plugin compares current machine performance with low-priced Android devices to calculate CPU throttling rate.
-5. With `time` plugin Size Limit runs headless Chrome (or desktop Chrome in headless mode) with CPU throttling rate to tracks the time using by Chrome to compile and execute JS.
+5. Then `time` plugin runs headless Chrome (or desktop Chrome if it available) to tracks the time using by browser to compile and execute JS.

 ## Usage